DIY Wood Rot Treatment

 - Use liquid copper for DIY treatment - SEE PRODUCT BELOW

 - Cut off end of lumber and stand it up in bucket of liquid like Christmas tree

 - CLICK HERE to Get Tim's FREE & FUNNY Newsletter!

-If you want a great DIY treatment product to prevent wood rot you just have to think back to your high school chemistry or history class.
+DIY wood rot treatment to prevent wood rot is easy.
+You just have to think back to your high school chemistry or history class.